DojoBits/cncf/2024-may/README.md

 The default unprivileged user that we'll use throughout the workshop is: `ubuntu`

-Here is an example how to connect to your machine:
+Here is an example of how to connect to your machine:

 ```shell
 $ ssh -o IdentitiesOnly=yes -i ./keys-virginia/key.pem ubuntu@X.X.X.X